 The ship would land on Iftsen Secondus in the morning.
 N'Klet had locked herself in her cabin, citing a lack of guidance from her Queen and her determination to avoid participating in anything Kearn had planned.
-There would be Panacian ships in the Iftsen system to take her home.
-Kearn looked forward to that.
+There would be Panacian ships on the Iftsen world to take her home.
+Kearn looked forward to that